nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. The file contains valid data of at least 1 person
 3. The header of the file is in a specific sequence ("Name","Email","Telegram","Tags","Github","Assignments","WeeksPresent")
+4. Current user have permissions to access and read the file

 **MSS**